 Standard usage of case study material means that you do not need to contact us for permission.
 In order to fall into this category, each of the following conditions is necessary.
 Usage must be:

-Limited in size means that there must be fewer than 100 copies; limited in scope means that there must be fewer than five case studies.
 Failure to meet any of these conditions means that the usage is “non-standard.”

 The following are typical examples of standard usage.